MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

 # Authentication module cmdlets in Microsoft Graph PowerShell

 Microsoft Graph PowerShell supports two types of authentication: delegated and app-only access.
 There are a number of cmdlets that can be used to manage the different parameters required during authentication, for example, environment, application ID, and certificate.
-In this article, we'll look at the different cmdlets that are associated with authentication.
+In this article, we look at the different cmdlets that are associated with authentication.

-## Using Connect-MgGraph
+## Use Connect-MgGraph

-You must invoke `Connect-MgGraph` before any commands that access Microsoft Graph.
+Invoke `Connect-MgGraph` before any commands that access Microsoft Graph.
 This cmdlet gets the access token using the Microsoft Authentication Library.

 ### Delegated access